 There is a difference between qualitative and quantitative research.
-Qualitative research is used to establish the reasons why people do something or why they behave a certain way, while quantitative research is used to measure the frequency, duration, and intensity of behaviors.
+Qualitative research is used to establish the reasons why people do something or why they behave a certain way.
+In contrast, quantitative research is used to measure the frequency, duration, and intensity of behaviors.

 Polls provide information about demographics such as age, gender, and income level.
 However, they do not reveal personal preferences or motivations behind those preferences as focus groups do.
-This happens because only one person’s opinion is being recorded rather than multiple perspectives within a group setting, which could lead to more meaningful results for marketers who want insights into consumer behavior patterns.
+This happens because only one person’s opinion is being recorded rather than multiple perspectives within a group setting.
+This could lead to more meaningful results for marketers who want customer insights into customer behavior patterns.

 With that data, they can better understand how to market products effectively in order to reach target markets more effectively than competitors do.
-To achieve this, they can use various marketing tactics such as advertising campaigns through various media outlets including television commercials, etc
+To achieve this, they can use various marketing tactics, such as advertising campaigns through various media outlets, including television commercials.

 There are several different types of audience research: